 A Canadian law student makes a startling discovery about missing and murdered Indigenous women.
 Companies use blockchain technology to fight child labor.
 British children clean up the Thames on a boat made from recycled plastic.

-These issues are introduced with an aim to support educators whose students are passionate about taking action on a cause related to the issue.
+These issues are introduced with the aim of supporting educators whose students are passionate about taking action on a cause related to the issue.
 And it makes taking action easy by relating the issue to peoples’ everyday lives, and offering ideas for simple and achievable local action.
-For instance, a column about protecting the environment might include lifestyle-esque tips for a school committed to no single-use plastic, or how a family can reduce their dependence on cleaners that negatively affect waterways.
+For instance, a column about protecting the environment might include lifestyle-related tips for a school committed to eliminating single-use plastic, or ideas for how a family can reduce their dependence on cleaners that negatively affect waterways.